the-real-i9/i9lyfe-server/README.md

 > Event stream goes by several names including event stream, event queue, or background task queue.
 All these are the same thing.

-In this API, background tasks (side effects) include cache management, message delivery, expensive database operations, and more.
+In this API, background tasks (side effects) include cache management, message delivery, expensive database operations, and more. -->

-### Why I parse user password field into byte slice.

 <!-- - I store JWT and session data in encrypted cookie for authentication and stateless session management, ensuring security and scalability.